sbissantz/rarp/git.md

 Two other settings proved to be handy options (at least for me).
 The first one generates a (more) colorful output.
 The second one sets your default editor.
 I love doing things the (n)vim way.
 But feel free to use a different editor (e.g., Gedit, Nano, Emacs, etc.).
-If the international scientific term for confusion pops up in your skull -- WTF?! -- you might ask "what the hell is an editor?".
-Well, more precisely, we're talking about a text editor.
-Literally speaking, it is a 'tor' to edit text.
-Whatever a 'tor' may be.
-If the term is still not self-explanatory for you (as it wasn't for me), think of it as MS Word for plain text files.
-So why not use MS Word instead?
-Well, the simple answer is: Its heavy-weight -- and you're a reborn nerd!
-Nerds swear one black consoles and red themes, so shhhhh!
+If you love the GUI way of doings thing, you might have missed to stumble across this workhorse.
+A text editor is simply a neat tool to edit plain text files.
+It is like a slimmed-down fast version of MS Office for system files.
+It omits almost all conveniences for the sake of speed and low storage.
+Well, expect you fall in love with Emacs (as I did years ago).
+But that is another story..

 ```
 $ git config --global color.ui true